Paradise1008/LEG/README.md

 * `methods/LEGv0.py`: Implementation of LEG explainer.
 * `ImageNetExp.py`: Create the 500 LEG and LEG-TV explanations on ImageNet.
-* `Sanity/`: Implementation of cascading randomizations.
+* `Sanity/`: folder including implementations of cascading randomizations on LeNet-5 in MNIST and VGG-19 in ImageNet dataset.
+* `Plots/ :`
+* `table/key`:

 ## Usage